 BOTTOM LINE ON ORDERING CUSTOM BAND SHIRTS:

 YOU KNOW YOUR FANS THE BEST!
-You know their interests, tastes, size, gender and how much they'll pay for shirts more than anyone, so cater to them and you'll have success.
+You know their interests, tastes, size, gender and how much they’ll pay for shirts more than anyone, so cater to them and you’ll see success.